 - 1. Log on to the switch and create separate zones for the virtual port WWNs and physical HBA port WWNs.
 Zone all the physical HBA port WWNs in a single zone with the storage initiator.
 Then, individually zone the virtual HBA port WWNs of each VM to a storage array port WWN. - 2.
-On the storage subsystem, create separate hosts (IBM Spectrum Virtualize family) or host connections (DS8000) with separate volume groups for physical HBA ports and virtual HBA ports. - a) Create a host with physical HBA WWPNs.
+On the storage subsystem, create separate storage system hosts with separate volume groups for physical HBA ports and virtual HBA ports. - a) Create a host with physical HBA WWPNs.
 The following example shows what the output might look like: